On an Optimal Stopping Problem with a Discontinuous Reward: Analytical study of the value function

-\begin{lemma} Under Assumption \ref{assumpCandg}, the function $x\mapsto v(t,\,x)$ is non-decreasing and convex for all $t\in [0,T]$. \end{lemma} The proof is a direct consequence of the convexity and the non-decreasing property of $x\mapsto\varphi(t,\,x)$, for each $t\in [0,\,T]$. \begin{remark} The price of American options is usually non-increasing in time.
+\begin{remark} The value function in the American option pricing problem is usually non-increasing in time.
 This will always be the case if the underlying asset price process and the reward function are time-homogeneous, which is true for call and put options under the Black-Scholes model.
 However, in our setting, the reward function is time-dependent and may be increasing in $t$ (because of the surrender charge function $g$).
-Therefore, the value function is not necessarily monotonic in time. \end{remark} We now examine the smoothness of the value function.
-The next two results are inspired by \cite{lamberton1998}, Proposition 10.3.5 in the context of the American put option price in the Black-Scholes model.
-We show that the results still hold in our setting despite significant differences in the reward function, namely its time-dependence and the discontinuity at $t=T$. \begin{proposition}$\quad$ \begin{enumerate}[label=(\roman*)] \item Let Assumption \ref{assumpCandg} hold.
-For every $t\in [0,\,T]$, and for $x,\,y\geq 0$, \item Let Assumptions \ref{assumpCandg} and \ref{assumpLips_g} hold.
-For every $x\in\reals_+$, there exist constants $C_1,\,C_2>0$ (which may depend on $x$) satisfying,
+Thus, the value function is not necessarily monotone in time. \end{remark}